dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 </figure>
 </center>

 2. **Timer 1** is an 11-bit timer being able to count up or down.
-Is supports Counting and Input Campturing mode and it could be enabled in sleep as the vclock source is selectable betweeen System Clock (sys_clk) and Low Power Clock (lp_clk))
+It supports Counting and Input Capturing mode and it could be enabled in sleep as the clock source is selectable between System Clock (sys_clk) and Low Power Clock (lp_clk).

 <center>
  <figure>